 I love open spaces, but now I close the bay window behind him.

 Mom and I wash the dishes.
 From time to time, I glance to the terrace.
 When I see that dad, who never naps, has dozed off I stop her in her tracks.

 “Is dad ok?”
 I venture out.

 “What happened?
 Did he trip?” she replies.
 We look at each other.
 She knows.
 I tell her what happened, including his remark that she’s not to be told.

 “I know he has a problem.
 He tries to hide it but it’s obvious.
 He was at the doctor’s but thinks I don’t know.
-When I ask if he’s ok, he pretends all is well but when I walk with him…” she doesn’t continue.
+When I ask if he’s ok, he pretends all is fine but when I walk with him…” she doesn’t continue.
 Both of us have tears in our eyes.
-We decide that things have to be put to the table to get him the help he needs.
+We decide that things have to be put on the table to get him the help he needs.
 We hug tight to seal the deal.

 “What’s going on?”

 “You talked about me!”